-Trump says he knows how North Korea's Kim is doing; 'I hope he's fine'
+Trump says he has good idea how North Korea's Kim is doing; 'I hope he's fine'

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday he knows how Kim Jong Un is doing and hopes he is fine, after days of speculation over the North Korean leader’s health.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday he has a good idea how Kim Jong Un is doing and hopes he is fine, after days of speculation over the North Korean leader’s health.

+Kim’s whereabouts and whether he had a heart procedure have been a subject of intense speculation in recent weeks.
+Daily NK, a Seoul-based website, reported last week that Kim was recovering after undergoing a cardiovascular procedure on April 12, citing one unnamed source in North Korea.
+Reuters has not been able to confirm the report.

+A special train possibly belonging to Kim was spotted last week at the North Korean resort town of Wonsan, according to satellite images reviewed by 38 North, a Washington-based North Korea monitoring project.

 “I can’t tell you exactly,” Trump said when asked about Kim’s condition at a White House news conference.
 “Yes, I do have a very good idea, but I can’t talk about it now.
 I just wish him well.”